-- The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$92.4 million (net position).
-Of this amount, \$104.4 million is restricted for specific purposes and \$9.3 million represents the net investment in capital assets.
-Both of these are offset by a negative balance of \$21.3 million (unrestricted net position) resulting from the new reporting requirement to include net pension liability as a portion of the District's total liability amount. - The District's total net position decreased \$76.2 million as compared to the prior fiscal year.
-Of this decrease, \$63.0 million was related to the implementation of newly adopted Governmental Accounting Standard Board (GASB) statements that relate to pension activity and \$13.2 million was related to a decrease in federal and incentive grant funding being received this year combined with an increase in grant expenditures. - The District's Governmental Fund reported a total fund balance of \$149.0 million at year-end, a \$13.5 million decrease as compared to the prior year-end balance.
-Approximately \$104.4 million of this balance is contractually or legally restricted for incentive programs; \$33.7 million represents fund balance assigned to specific purposes, such as community incentive programs, and encumbrances.
-This District reported \$10.3 million unassigned fund balance at the end of fiscal year 2014-15. - Total District governmental fund expenditures exceeded total District revenues by \$13.5 million.
-This was due primarily to a decrease in federal and incentive grant funding being received this year and an increase in grant expenditures.
-A significant amount of fiscal year 2014-15 non-operating expenditures were funded by revenues received in fiscal year 2013-14.
+- The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$93.9 million (net position).
+Of this amount, \$105.7 million is restricted for specific purposes and \$9.6 million represents the net investment in capital assets.
+Both of these are offset by a negative balance of \$21.4 million (unrestricted net position), which is primarily a result of the District's unfunded pension liability. - The District's total net position increased \$1.5 million as compared to the prior fiscal year.
+The majority of this increase was related to increased license and permit fees received this year combined with a decrease in grant expenditures. - At the close of the current fiscal year, the District's Governmental Fund reported a total fund balance of \$151.0 million at year-end, a \$2.1 million increase as compared to the prior year-end balance.
+Approximately 8.72% of this amount (\$13.2 million) is available for spending at the government's discretion (unassigned fund balance). - At the end of the current fiscal year, unrestricted fund balance (the total of the assigned and unassigned components of fund balance) for the general fund was \$44.3 million, or approximately 40.7% of total general fund expenditures.